Anti-Slavery and Human Trafficking Statement for the financial year ending 30 June 2022

 - Code of Ethics for Suppliers and Service Providers: DJE's Code of Ethics for Suppliers and Service Providers sets out the standards we require our subcontractors, freelancers, suppliers and other third parties to meet.

 Edelman UK does not permit, condone or otherwise accept any form of slavery and/or human trafficking (as defined in the Modern Slavery Act 2015) by its employees, subcontractors, contractors, agents, partners or any other organization, entity, body, business or individual with whom we engage or do business.

 As a signatory of the U.N.
 Global Compact, we support internationally accepted principles regarding human rights, labour standards, the environment and anti-corruption, including the United Nations Declaration and core ILO conventions.

 We encourage all our employees, customers and other business partners to report to the DJE management, legal or compliance teams, or DJE’s Listen Line, any concerns they may have regarding our direct activities or our supply chains.
 This includes any circumstances that may give rise to increased risk of slavery or human trafficking.
-Our Listen Line (see details in our Code of Ethics and Business Conduct) is designed to make it easy for employees to make disclosures in a confidential manner without fear of retaliation.
+Our Listen Line (see details in our Code of Conduct) is designed to make it easy for employees to make disclosures in a confidential manner without fear of retaliation.